-Issa and the Meaning of Animals explores Issa's poetic vision of animals as fellow travelers in a shared world (2014; 292 pages).
+Issa and the Meaning of Animals explores Issa's poetic vision of animals as fellow travelers in a shared world.
 Available in paperback ($12.99) and as an e-book for Kindle and Nook ($2.99).
-(Soon it will be available for Nook readers too!).
 Read more.

-Issa's Best: A Translator's Selection of Master Haiku presents over 1,200 of my favorite poems from the online archive of 10,000.
-These most exquisite, evocative and inspiring haiku are arranged in seasonal order from New Year's Day to the year's end.
-The book also includes an introduction to Issa's life and poetry.
+Issa's Best: A Translator's Selection of Master Haiku presents over 1,200 evocative and inspiring haiku arranged in seasonal order—including an introduction to Issa's life and poetry.
 Available in paperback ($9.99) and as an e-book for Kindle and Nook ($2.99).

 Pure Land Haiku: The Art of Priest Issa looks at Issa's haiku in the context of Pure Land Buddhism.
-Although the first print edition sold out (Asian Humanities Press, 2004), a second edition is now available as an e-book for Kindle and Nook ($2.99).
+The revised second edition is available as a paperback ($12.99) and as an e-book for Kindle and Nook ($2.99).
 Read more.

 |The Painted Kobayashi Issa is Mark W. McGinnis's gorgeous full-color book of paintings inspired by 100 of Issa's haiku.
 Available at Amazon.com.|